miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

    build host.
 However, cross packages generate output for the target architecture.

-The checksum therefore needs to exclude :term:`WORKDIR`.
-The simplistic approach for excluding the work directory is to set :term:`WORKDIR` to some fixed value and create the checksum for the "run" script.
+The checksum therefore needs to exclude ``WORKDIR``.
+The simplistic approach for excluding the work directory is to set ``WORKDIR`` to some fixed value and create the checksum for the "run" script.

 Another problem results from the "run" scripts containing functions that